gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 Rust supports ad-hoc polymorphism via its concept of _traits_.
 As a really basic example, both float and integer types implement the `Add` trait because they can be added.
 The [embedded-hal](https://github.com/rust-embedded/embedded-hal) project leverages traits by defining traits for things such as GPIO pins (input and output), UART, I2C, SPI, ADC, e.t.c.
 These generic interfaces can be used by the application code, and underneath the vendor specific drivers implement the correct functionality for each particular microcontroller.
 This is very similar to how virtual interface classes in C++ are used to create a portable HAL.
 More on this in the [cargo and Package Structure section](#cargo-and-package-structure).

+### Safer Array Use

+In Rust, if you index into an array, it is automatically bounds checked.
+This can prevent a ton of subtle "undefined behaviour bugs" that you get when you try the same thing in C/C++ (and security concerns!).
+Of course, bounds checking does incur a small amount of runtime overhead (which is likely to be negligible in 99% of use cases).
+You can get **rid of this overhead however by using an array iterator instead of indexing**.
+This is in fact the recommended way of accessing an array unless you really have to use an index (some situations do still need to randomly access the array).

 ### Concurrency

 Concurrency is something you have to concern yourself about in embedded firmware when it comes to interrupts and multiple threads/cores (e.g. running a RTOS).
 One of the first times you'll encounter concurrency concerns is when updating variables from within an interrupt.
 In C/C++, the use of `volatile` and critical sections is generally the way the problem is solved.
 When using multiple threads, RTOS primitives such as mutexes/queues/e.t.c are used to prevent data corruption.